aral/ar.al-site/content/2019/03/12/reclaiming-your-tilde-and-backtick-with-mac-uk-layout-on-an-ansi-us-keyboard/index.md

 ---
-title: "Reclaiming your backtick-shift-tilde key with a UK Macintosh key layout on an ANSI US Keyboard in GNOME"
+title: "Reclaiming your backtick/tilde key with a UK Macintosh key layout on an ANSI US Keyboard in GNOME"
 date: 2019-03-12T01:36:46Z
 draft: false
 ---